S4deghN/TouchButtons-Arduino/README.md

-Touch Interface library based on Adafruit_GFX and URTouch libraries for stm32duino(maple).
+Touch Interface library based on Adafruit_GFX and URTouch library for stm32duino(maple).